egberts/egberts.github.io-src/content/articles/verizon-home-router-custom.md

 I used to recommend cloning the MAC address of your FiOS router onto your new router.
 However, one commenter had a pretty terrible time with this, and actually had his service cancelled.
 Instead, I recommend using your router with it’s true MAC address.
-This will most likely involve a call to Verizon, but it’s worth a few minutes on the phone.
+This will involve a call to Verizon, but it’s worth a couple of minutes on the phone.

-As for me, I've successfully cloned the MAC address ONLY because I use custom ISC DHCP client that mirrored the behavior of the original Actiontec broadband modem router.
-I can clone MAC only because I am still holding the Actiontec equipment.
+As for me, I've cloned the MAC address because I use custom ISC DHCP client that mirrored the behavior of the original Actiontec broadband modem router.
+I can clone MAC because I am still holding the Actiontec equipment.

 References